-Although mining claims may be located on State land, the act of location is only a part of the procedure leading to issuance of a has been issued, not less than \$100 "worth of labor shall be performed or improvements made during each year."
+The Federal statutes require that on each claim, until patent has been issued, not less than \$100 "worth of labor shall be performed or improvements made during each year."
 Location work is entirely distinct from assessment work and may not be substituted for the latter.
 Assessment work is not required for the assessment year in which the claim is located.
-By legislation which became effective on August 23, 1958 the assessment year was changed from noon July 1 to noon September 1.
-The assessment year beginning noon July 1, 1958 will expire September 1, 1959.
-Thereafter, each assessment year will be a 12-months' period ending noon September 1.
+By legislation which became effective on August 23, 1958, the assessment year beginning noon July 1, 1958 expired September 1, 1959.
+Thereafter, each assessment year became a 12-months' period ending noon September 1.
 However, if the work is in progress but not completed at the end of the assessment year, the requirements of the law will have been met if the owner remains in possession and diligently prosecutes his work to a conclusion.